mongodb-developer/atlas-search-soccer/README.md

 </p>

 As you interact with the application, you'll see the `$search` operator in a MongoDB aggregation pipeline live in-action!
 Click on the Advanced Scouting image for more options using the `compound`.
 Learn all the ways and plays to build complex, fine-grained full-text searches across text, date, and numerics.

-When you choose a footballer, he is written to local storage on your device.
+When you pick a footballer for your team, he is written to local storage on your device.
 That way, your Dream Team stays warmed up and on the pitch even after you close your browser.

 <h4>Skills and Drills</h4>